 Arroyo’s report mentions the following:

-• The rapidly changing climate is causing the frequency of extreme climatic events like flooding, droughts, heatwaves, bushfires, and hurricanes.
-These events impact and threaten transportation systems, making it difficult to provide crucial services to the community, individuals, and critical systems, as described in the Fourth National Climate Assessment.
+- The rapidly changing climate is increasing the frequency of extreme climatic events, such as flooding, droughts, heatwaves, bushfires, and hurricanes.
+These events impact and threaten transportation systems, making it challenging to provide crucial services to the community, individuals, and critical systems, as described in the Fourth National Climate Assessment.

-• With this emerging threat from climate change, decision-makers and governments need to prepare transportation assets and do this.
+- With this emerging threat from climate change, decision-makers and governments need to prepare their transportation assets accordingly.
 They would need better information and innovative best practices to tackle these challenges.

 Discussing FHWA and FTA

-The report discusses the activities of the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) to improve understanding of climate change impacts.
+The report discusses the activities of the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) aimed at enhancing understanding of climate change impacts.

-For over a decade, the Federal Highway Administration (FHWA) has led efforts to understand climate change impacts on surface transportation.
+For over a decade, the Federal Highway Administration (FHWA) has led efforts to understand the impacts of climate change on surface transportation.

-It has funded pilot projects that have allowed the mapping and assessment of climate vulnerabilities across countries, evaluation of adaptation options, including nation-based options to coastal areas, and integration of resilience into the asset management process.
+It has funded pilot projects that have enabled the mapping and assessment of climate vulnerabilities across countries, the evaluation of adaptation options, including nation-based options for coastal areas, and the integration of resilience into the asset management process.

-In a report, the Federal Transit Administration (FTA) has documented current and anticipated climate impacts on public transportation systems and assets so that it can adapt to climate change consequences.
-It has also funded transit agencies’ pilot projects to help them analyze risks and develop adaptation strategies.
+In a report, the Federal Transit Administration (FTA) has documented the current and anticipated impacts of climate change on public transportation systems and assets, enabling them to adapt to the consequences.
+It has also funded transit agencies’ pilot projects to help them analyse risks and develop adaptation strategies.

 State Leadership